 4. Gain approval and proceed to the next phase

-As in step 1, get approval from stakeholders before moving to the next phases in the cycle, Establish and Evolve.
+As in step 1, get approval from stakeholders before moving to the next phase in the cycle, Establish and Evolve.

 Launching a Project Management Office